AdnanHodzic/auto-cpufreq/README.md

 No changes are made to the system.
 This is solely to demonstrate what auto-cpufreq could do for your system.

+This is the terminal Monitor mode.
+A read-only Monitor Mode is also available from the GUI when the daemon is not running.

 ### Live

 `sudo auto-cpufreq --live`

 Necessary changes are temporarily made to the system over time, but this process and its changes are lost at system reboot.
 This mode is provided to evaluate how the system would behave with auto-cpufreq permanently running on the system.

+### GUI

+The GTK interface can be opened from the auto-cpufreq desktop entry.

+When the daemon is running, the GUI provides a live overview of system, CPU, battery and power state, together with controls for supported auto-cpufreq overrides and settings.

+The dashboard refresh interval can be changed from the menu between 1, 2 and 5 seconds.

+If the daemon is not running, the GUI allows you to either install it for persistent automatic optimization or open Monitor Mode to preview system state and auto-cpufreq recommendations without applying changes.

 ### Overriding governor